ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 ## 6. Monetary policy of the crypto currency

 In the proposed model, the quantity of crypto currency issued in the network will reach an asymptotic amount at `16/3 10^7 crypto units`.
 Unlike the bitcoin network, there will be not hard stop of producing the crypto currency.
-But from a computer standpoint, as the calculations are done on 64 bits integers, the power of 2 are calculated by a left shift of the binary representation of `1` with value `L` above which then will become maximum when `L = 2^64 -1`.
+But from a computer standpoint, as the calculations are done on 64 bits integers, the power of 2 are calculated by a left shift of the binary representation of `1` with value `L` above which then will become maximum when `L = 2^63`.

-The time it will take to reach a 1/32e facor reduction (3%) is 5 times the duration needed for the monetary creation to reach the first reduction stage.
+The time it will take to reach a 1/32e factor reduction (3%) is 5 times the duration needed for the monetary creation to reach the first reduction stage.

 With a single node it can be 150 years; with 15 nodes it will be 10 years; etc.